TexturePacker's custom exporter format

 Custom Exporters have saved me dozens of hours.
 I can't function without TexturePacker.
 Richard Jarell

-TexturePacker comes with a lot of different data output formats - both generic like JSON and XML but also platform specific like Cocos2D, Sparrow and others.
+TexturePacker comes with many different data output formats - both generic formats like JSON and XML, as well as platform-specific formats like Cocos2D, Sparrow, and others.

-The simple solution for you is to create your own custom format.
-It's easier than you may think, just read the instructions below.
+The solution is to create your own custom format.
+This process is easier than you might think - just follow the instructions below to get started.

 Modifying an existing exporter